zonkeydonkey/Heurepair/README.md

 # Heurepair

 ## About
-Program calculates the best possible road repair strategy using metaheuristics.
+Program calculates the best possible road repair strategy using metaheuristic.

 ## Requirements
 * **python3.6** installed